 A fireplace, to most, is what really adds value to the place, making your house a home.
 Homeowners will pride their abodes with a masonry fireplace, keep it maintained, and use it as their primary source of heat.
 It should be noted that, however great you want to make your fireplace and its chimney, you are in the end, playing with fire.

 Its height after this point is decided by all objects in a 10 feet radius around it.
 The height must be at least 2 feet above anything within a 10 feet radius.

-- There will be other rules regarding type of masonry used, fuel used, clearance from flammable materials, etc. Most of them will be localized, so be sure to follow the local rules as well.
+There will be other rules regarding type of masonry used, fuel used, clearance from flammable materials, etc. Most of them will be localized, so be sure to follow the local rules as well.

 Water aids in the corrosion of the cap and work downwards into the flue.
 Take note of all the different materials that you use in building the chimney.
 They will all have different coefficients of thermal expansion, and this will become a problem if two different materials are packed too closely together.

 Making your own fireplace chimney can take long hours to complete, but anyone into home improvement will find the task very rewarding.
-They do add an aesthetic quality to your home and often display the homeowner's state of mind.
+They do add an aesthetic quality to your home and often display the home owner's state of mind.
 So just let the guidelines point the way and add your own styling where possible, to mark the structure as yours.